Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 A bright, attractive young woman hoping for a career in the arts, she often acts as a translator for her father Fidel in business matters (despite his long residence here, he is uncomfortable speaking English).

-Vanessa is convinced the "chupacabra" is a prank, because she could hear a child laughing when she saw the "small creature" in the cornfields.
+Vanessa is convinced the "chupacabra" is a prank, because she could hear a child laughing when she saw the "[[small]] creature" in the cornfields.
 She wonders whether the local kids are faking a monster to create excitement in an otherwise sleepy agricultural community.

 # Fidel Guzman